Change language: Español

 If you're in an 18-Wheeler collision in Louisiana, be sure to find an expert attorney to fight for you!
 That is something we promise here at Murphy Law Firm.
 No matter where you are in Louisiana, whether you're located in Baton Rouge, Denham Springs, Gonzales, or anywhere else, the expert lawyers at Murphy Law Firm will fight for you!

-If you suffered injuries in a collision with a tractor-trailer, Murphy Law Firm will aggressively seek full and fair compensation for you.
+Like a trailer accident, a truck collision can have devastating consequences.
+If you’ve sustained injuries in an incident involving a tractor-trailer, Murphy Law Firm will aggressively seek full and fair compensation for you.
 The damages we seek on your behalf may include:

 Although many truck accident cases end with settlements, our skilled personal injury lawyers have extensive experience successfully arguing cases before a judge and jury.
 We will not back down from a fight.